elastic/kibana/packages/kbn-esql-ast/src/visitor/README.md

 - Time interval expression, `{type: "interval"}`, like `1h`, `1d`, `1w`
 - Inline cast expression, `{type: "cast"}`, like `abc::int`, `def::string`
 - Unknown node, `{type: "unknown"}`

+Each expression has a `visitExpressionX` callback, where `X` is the type of the expression.
+If a expression-specific callback is not found, the generic `visitExpression` callback is called.